ibsls/ibsls-paper/RNA-Seq/references/README.md

 # Reference preparation

-This directory documents the reference files and commands used to prepare the RSEM reference for the RNA-seq workflow in the ibSLS paper.
+This directory documents the reference files and commands used to prepare the RSEM reference for the RNA-seq workflow in the ibSLS database.

 ## Overview